Mr Okamoto, owner of Toyokuniya

 Edamame Season

-If grown for much longer, soybeans become hard and inedible as Edamame
+If grown for much longer, soybeans become hard and inedible as edamame

 After all the weeding, we finally harvested the edamame.
 We were surprised by how sweet and rich they were!